 When I started writing this text in 1997, my office was across the street (and, fortunately, upwind) from Penn State's power plant.
-The energy used to heat and cool my office is still produced there by burning coal mined from nearby ridges.
-Combustion transforms the potential energy stored in the coal into electricity, which solves the problem of an office that would otherwise be too cold or too warm.
+The energy used to heat and cool my office is still produced there by burning natural gas extracted from wells in nearby counties.
+Combustion transforms the potential energy stored in the gas into electricity, which solves the problem of an office that would otherwise be too cold or too warm.
 Unfortunately, the solution itself causes another problem, namely emissions of carbon dioxide and other more noxious substances into the atmosphere.
 Cleaner means of generating electricity exist, of course, but they, too, involve transforming energy from one form to another.
 And cleaner methods cost more than most of us are willing or able to pay.

 It seems to me that a coal-fired power plant is a pretty good analogy for a geographic information system.
 For that matter, GIS is comparable to any factory or machine that transforms a raw material into something more valuable.
 Data is grist for the GIS mill.
 GIS is like the machinery that transforms the data into the commodity--information--that is needed to solve problems or create opportunities.
 And the problems that the manufacturing process itself creates include uncertainties resulting from imperfections in the data, intentional or unintentional misuse of the machinery, and ethical issues related to what the information is used for, and who has access to it.